-I. Statement on Non-Discrimination, Equal Opportunity, and Related Laws Pitzer College does not discriminate on any illegal basis in the administration of its admission, educational, or employment policies and practices, nor in the recruitment, training, promotion, financial support, or compensation of its faculty, students, or staff.
+I. Statement on Non-Discrimination, Equal Opportunity, and Related Laws

+Pitzer College does not discriminate on any illegal basis in the administration of its admission, educational, or employment policies and practices, nor in the recruitment, training, promotion, financial support, or compensation of its faculty, students, or staff.
 The College complies with all applicable state and federal laws, including, but not limited to:

-- A. Title IX of the Higher Education Amendments of 1972; - B. Title VII of the Civil Rights Act of 1964; - C. California Fair Employment and Housing Act ("FEHA"); - D. California Unruh Civil Rights Act; - E. Family Educational Rights and Privacy Act of 1974; - F. Section 504 of the Rehabilitation Act of 1973; - G. Americans with Disabilities Act (the "ADA"); - H. Age Discrimination in Employment Act of 1967, as amended by the Older Worker's Benefit Protection Act ("ADEA"); - I. Any other applicable federal, state, or local law addressing nondiscrimination and/or equal employment opportunity.
+- 1. Title IX of the Higher Education Amendments of 1972; - 2.
+Title VI of the Civil Rights Act of 1964 - 3.
+Title VII of the Civil Rights Act of 1964; - 4.
+California Fair Employment and Housing Act ("FEHA"); - 5.
+California Unruh Civil Rights Act; - 6.
+Family Educational Rights and Privacy Act of 1974; - 7.
+Section 504 of the Rehabilitation Act of 1973; - 8.
+Americans with Disabilities Act (the "ADA"); - 9.
+Age Discrimination in Employment Act of 1967, as amended by the Older Worker's Benefit Protection Act ("ADEA"); - 10.
+Any other applicable federal, state, or local law addressing nondiscrimination and/or equal employment opportunity.

-Inquiries about application of Title IX to this institution should be referred to the Title IX Coordinator (Corinne_vorenkamp@pitzer.edu; 909-607-2958).
-Inquiries about application of all other laws referenced in this section should be referred to the Assistant Vice President for Human Resources and Payroll Services, Deanna Caballero (Deanna_Caballero@pitzer.edu; 311 McConnell, 909-607-8533).
+Inquiries about applying Title VI and Title IX to this institution should be referred to Christine Guzman, Sr. Director DHSM & TIX (chrisg@pitzer.edu; 909-607-2958).
+Inquiries about the application of all other laws referenced in this section should be referred to the Associate Vice President for Human Resources and Payroll Services, Deanna Caballero (Deanna\Caballero@pitzer.edu; 311 McConnell, 909-607-8533).

-Students: For specific inquiries concerning potential accommodations of disabilities, pursuant to the ADA, Section 504 of the Rehabilitation Act of 1973, and/or the FEHA, please contact Gabriella Tempestoso, Associate Dean of Students and Director of Academic Support Services (Gabriella_Tempestoso, Scott Hall, Room 122, 909-607-3553).
+Students: For specific inquiries concerning potential accommodation of disabilities, pursuant to the ADA, Section 504 of the Rehabilitation Act of 1973, and/or the FEHA, please contact academicsupport@pitzer.edu.

-Faculty and Staff: For specific inquiries concerning potential accommodations of disabilities, pursuant to the ADA, Section 504 of the Rehabilitation Act of 1973, and/or the FEHA, please contact Deanna Caballero, Assistant Vice President for Human Resources and Payroll Services (Deanna_Caballero@pitzer.edu, 311 McConnell, 909-607-8533).
+Faculty and Staff: For specific inquiries concerning potential accommodations of disabilities, pursuant to the ADA, Section 504 of the Rehabilitation Act of 1973, and/or the FEHA, please contact Deanna Caballero, Associate Vice President for Human Resources and Payroll Services (Deanna\Caballero@pitzer.edu, 311 McConnell, 909-607-8533).